the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Similarly, **keep track of your wins and losses**, and demonstrate what your losses taught you.
 Turns out, many other companies are hitting the same hurdles you've already faced, and they want someone who's already learned the hard lessons.

-Don't just work on tasks, but **really understand the systems you're building** at a high and low level.
+Don't just check off tasks on a sprint board, but **really understand the systems you're building** at a high and low level.
 Chase down questions yourself, and write up your learnings.
 Be curious about how things work, especially the peculiar or seemingly magical ones.
 Challenge assumptions.